SSWConsulting/SSW.Rules.Content/rules/do-you-label-web-based-form-buttons-consistently/rule.md

 ---

-Consistency is a key factor of software development, designing applications that minimise the learning curve through consistent use of components and functionality.
-If buttons with similar functionality are named inconsistently across an web application, it can cause a confusing experience for its users.
-For example, the buttons used to close a form should be named consistently across your app.
+Consistency is a key factor of software development, designing applications that minimise the learning curve through consistent use of componentry and functionality.
+If buttons with similar functionality are named inconsistently across a web application, it can cause a confusing experience for its users.
+For example, the buttons used to close a form should be named consistently across your application.

 Additionally, buttons should have clear names so the user knows what to expect.
-For example, it is unclear if a button named "close" will save (or not save) when closing, so "cancel" would be clearer.
+For example, it is unclear if a button named **Close** will save (or not save) when closing, so **Cancel** would be clearer.

 <!--endintro-->